AcademySoftwareFoundation/opencue.io/content/docs/Getting started/setting-up-the-database.md

     ```

 1. Finally, export the `DB_HOST` environment variable, which is used in the
-    rest of this guide by fetching the IP address of your Postgres container:
+    rest of this guide by fetching the IP address of your Postgres container.

     {{% alert color="warning" title="Important"%}}Run the following commands
     *on the host machine*.{{% /alert %}}

+    On Linux you can use the container's IP address:

     ```shell
     export DB_HOST=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $PG_CONTAINER)
+    ```

+    On macOS you can use `localhost`:

+    ```shell
+    export DB_HOST=localhost
     ```

 ### Installing on Linux